NathanKr/node-typescript-setup-tsconfig/README.md

 <h2>Install others</h2>
-The following is needed e.g. when using require
+The following is needed e.g. when using node modules

 ```
 npm i @types/node